Born to be a Builder

 By the time she reached college, Jessica became more interested in the construction side of design-build.
 Specifically, she was drawn to big infrastructure projects because of the ongoing changes and challenges a jobsite brings.

-So, when the Colorado State University senior in construction management first met the team at MWHC during a Career Fair, Jessica knew she’d found a perfect match.
+So, when the Colorado State University senior in construction management first met the team at MWH during a Career Fair, Jessica knew she’d found a perfect match.

-The MWHC people “were really nice, very easy to talk to.”
+The MWH people “were really nice, very easy to talk to.”
 Jessica Kleven, intern

 This summer, Jessica began her six-month internship on Denver Water’s Hillcrest Reservoir Basin and Pump Station Replacement Project.
 The project consists of removing two existing conventionally reinforced concrete storage basins with a combined capacity of 30 MG and replacing them with three new tendon-type concrete basins with a combined capacity of 45 MG.
 The project also includes replacing the existing 115-mgd pump station with a new structure.